TheSoftwareHouse/Kakunin/docs-src/steps.md

 The data under `:variableName` must be an array of objects representing each row of file.

 ##Generators
-### `I generate random ":generatorName:param:param" as ":variableName"`
+### `I generate random ":generator:param:param" as ":variableName"`

-Allows to generate a random value using the generator specified by `:generatorName:param:param`.
+Allows to generate a random value using the generator specified by `:generator:param:param`.

 The generator must be defined inside the any of the `generators` directories specified in `kakunin.conf.js` file `default: generators`.